bdanubius/bdanubius.github.io/_pages/talks.md

 ======

 Bicliques in the Brain: Genetically Driven Wiring of the Connectome.
 DYNASNET Workshop, Budapest, Hungary.
 9.23.2019.
-Invited Speaker.

 Bicliques in the Brain: Genetically Driven Wiring of the Connectome.
 NetSci.
 Burlington, VT.
 5.28.2019.

 Genetically Driven Wiring of the Connectome.
 Evolution of Complex Life.
 Georgia Tech.
 5.16.2019.

 Genetically Driven Wiring of the C. elegans Connectome.
 CIRCS Seminar.
 Northeastern University.
-10.30.2018 Invited Speaker.
+10.30.2018.

 Genetically Driven Wiring of the C. elegans Connectome.
 Center for Cancer Systems Biology (Dana Farber Cancer Institute)/Program in Systems Biology (UMass Med) Retreat.
 9.18.2018.
-Oral Presentation.

 Seminar on A Generative Model for Cortical Networks.
 JTheory Group.
 Janelia Research Campus, VA.
 7.18.2017.

 Seminar on A Generative Model for Cortical Networks.
 MIT Computational Biology Group.
 Cambridge, MA.
 5.23.2017.
-Invited Speaker.

 A Generative Model for Cortical Networks.
 College of Science Joint Annual Meeting.
 Notre Dame, IN.
 5.5.2017.

 Cortical Network Analysis from Retrograde Tracing Experiments.
 APS March Meeting, New Orleans, LA.
 3.20.2017.

 Seminar on Cortical Network Analysis from Retrograde Tracing Experiments.
 Section on Critical Brain Dynamics at NIMH.
 1.12.2017.
-Invited Speaker.

 A predictive model of the cortical network based on a distance rule.
 APS Prairie Section Meeting, Notre Dame, IN.
 11.19.2015.